Search

 Fresh ingredients for a Burrata Salad are mixed together, combining ripe tomatoes, peaches, arugula, and mint for a vibrant and flavorful Tomato Burrata Salad.

 Assemble the Salad: Transfer to a serving platter.
-Place burrata on top and drizzle with balsamic glaze.
+Place the ball of burrata on top and drizzle with balsamic glaze.

 A fully composed Burrata Salad on an oval platter, featuring ripe tomatoes, juicy peaches, arugula, and a creamy burrata ball, drizzled with balsamic glaze and garnished with toasted pine nuts and fresh mint.
 The salad is elegantly styled with a peach linen, lemon, and a gold serving spoon, making it the perfect Tomato Burrata Salad for any occasion.